parisba/heyparis/content/books-and-events/events.md

   alt: "Paris speaking"
   relative: false
 ---
 ⚠️ I'm happy to speak at events on a range of topics, including game development and design, artifical intelligence, the intersection and implications of technology and creativity, space, technology, and beyond.
 Email me at paris AT paris.id.au to chat.
+You can find a bio and headshots [here](/about).

 # Upcoming Events